 Inmate Rehabilitation Coordinator

-The Norfolk Sheriff’s Office is seeking a self-motivated person to work in a promising program within a correctional environment.
+The Norfolk Sheriff’s Office is seeking a self-motivated person to run a new and promising program within a correctional environment.

 Duties of this position include: